IHE/ITI.mCSD/input/pagecontent/volume-1.md

 ##### 1:46.8.4 Endpoint Discovery Usage

-When a Care Services Selective Consumer wishes to navigate a directory to find an electronic service endpoint, it may adopt something like the following:
+When a Care Services Selective Consumer wishes to navigate a directory to find an electronic service endpoint, the following is a recommended algorithm, with alternatives to follow:
 - Locate a desired organization.
 - Check if it has a suitable endpoint (connectionType, extension:specificType, payloadType, payloadMimeType, status).
-  If not found, check the following in this order:
+  If not found, check the following in this order, recursively:
-  - Check OrganizationAffiliations of the desired organization.
+  - Check for a suitable endpoint from OrganizationAffiliations of the desired organization.
-  - Check parents (partOf) of the desired organization.
+  - Check for a suitable endpoint from parents (partOf) of the desired organization.
-  - Check OrganizationAffiliations of parents.
+  - Check for a suitable endpoint from OrganizationAffiliations of parents.
-  - Check parents of the parents.
+  - Check for a suitable endpoint from parents of the parents.

-The reason this is not a deterministic algorithm is that there may be multiple electronic paths to the same organization.
-Clients may rank these paths based on multiple considerations, for example:
+The alternatives occur when the Care Services Selective Consumer needs to decide among multiple electronic paths to the same organization.
+A Consumer may rank these paths based on multiple considerations, for example:
-- How broad it wishes the request to be: the closer to the target organization the narrower.
+- It may find an endpoint for the target organization, but opt instead to use an endpoint for an organization two levels higher to make a broader search for records.
-- If there are equivalent mechanisms, e.g., XDR and MHD are supported, the client may choose a preferred transaction.
+- It may find endpoints for equivalent mechanisms, e.g., XDR and MHD, and choose MHD as the preferred transaction.
-- If an organization is accessible via two different HIEs, the client may choose based on other criteria, for example fees or authorization differences.
+- It may find endpoints to the same organization via two different HIEs, and prefer one based on fees or authorization differences.